cncf/toc/proposals/kyma.md

 Kyma goal is to solve 2 problems:
 - Difficulty of moving monolith legacy software into cloud.
 Enable legacy products to be enhanced and evolved with a side-by-side flexible cloud native runtime, supporting both lightweight functions, static content or heavyweight microservices.
-- Challange related to choosing proper cloud-native tools to build production ready solutions on top of Kubernetes
+- Challenge related to choosing proper cloud-native tools to build production ready solutions on top of Kubernetes

 More details:
 Blog about Kyma on Kubernetes blog: https://kubernetes.io/blog/2019/05/23/kyma-extend-and-build-on-kubernetes-with-ease/